William Francis Gray Swann: Other interests

-In addition to being a physicist, he was also known as an accomplished cellist and he founded the Swarthmore Symphony Orchestra.
-He was the president of the American Physical Society from 1931 to 1933, and was a member of the American Philosophical Society.
+In addition to being a physicist, Swann was also an accomplished cellist, having studied under Diran Alexanian, a collaborator of Pablo Casals.
+Swann founded the Swarthmore Symphony Orchestra.
+He was also the president of the American Physical Society from 1931 to 1933, and was a member of the American Philosophical Society.
 He retired in 1959.

 Death

-He died in 1962 in Swarthmore.
+W..F.G.
+Swann died in 1962 in Swarthmore, Pennsylvania.
+He is buried at Chebeague Island Cemetery on Chebeague Island, Maine.